Some people may have told you that cold email is dead.

 Another tip to create a cold email that’s personable is to make it 95% about them, and just 5% about you.

-What we mean here is don’t just write about what you do.
+What we mean here is don’t just write a generic message about what you do.
 Instead, explain how what they do can be improved/made easier with your service.

 While your email is about your product, you need to be speaking about the benefits that they will receive rather than the features of what you provide.